cryologger/rest-api/README.md

 # Cryologger REST API Documentation

 ## Introduction
 The Cryologger REST API is a new way to access data collected from deployed Cryologger instruments.
-Data are easily accessed in a standard JSON format.
+Data can be easily accessed in a standard JSON format.

 ## API Query Format